 - Periodically purchase Upgraded Boardings (Potentially saving $200 every year!)

-- Make regular in-flight purchases and want 20% back
+- Make regular in-flight purchases of drinks and Wi-Fi and want 20% back

 - Want the 7,500-point anniversary bonus instead of 6,000 points